microsoft/vscode-docs/docs/editor/codebasics.md

 VS Code excludes some folders by default to reduce the number of search results that you are not interested in (for example: `node_modules`).
 Open [settings](/docs/getstarted/settings.md) to change these rules under the `files.exclude` and `search.exclude` section.

-Also note the two toggle buttons in the **files to exclude** box.
-The left one determines whether to exclude files that are ignored by your `.gitignore` file.
-The right determines whether to exclude files that are matched by your `files.exclude` and `search.exclude` settings.
+Also note the toggle button in the **files to exclude** box.
+That determines whether to exclude files that are ignored by your `.gitignore` files and/or matched by your `files.exclude` and `search.exclude` settings.

 >**Tip:** From the Explorer, you can right-click on a folder and select **Find in Folder** to search inside a folder only.